 The ISC includes student representatives from all colleges, faculties and divisions of the St. George campus, as well as representatives from UTM and UTSC.
-The council provides intramural program, and selects annual award recipients.
+The council provides input on the procedures and policies of the intramural program, and selects annual award recipients.

 Council of Athletics and Recreation (CAR)

-CAR provides oversight of the co-curricular

-programs offered through the Faculty on the

-St. George campus, as well as university-wide

-programs such as intercollegiate sports,

-intramurals and the Tri-Campus Leagues.

-CAR is responsible for overall athletics and

-recreation policy, and annually reviews and

-approves the co-curricular budget.
+CAR provides oversight of the co-curricular programs offered through the Faculty on the St. George campus, as well as universitywide programs such as intercollegiate sports, intramurals and the Tri-Campus Leagues.
+CAR is responsible for overall athletics and recreation policy, and annually reviews and approves the co-curricular budget.